 If you want to know about rather unusual trip which happened in 2017 when I went to meet a friend for four days (having packed accordingly) in the Southern part of the Netherlands and flew home from Rome eight countries and over three months later then look here.

 If you want to know about one of the least known parts of the British Isles, the remote and very beautiful Lundy Island, then this is where you want to start.

-If you want to know about yet another trip that took rather longer than expected then have a look at a 2018 excursion back home to Northern Ireland which is detailed here.
+If you are interested in yet another trip that took rather longer than expected then have a look at my 2018 excursion back home to Northern Ireland which is detailed here.
 A week for a family reunion turned into two and a half months but that is just the way I am.

-If you have any interest in narrowboats and the British canal system (a great love of mine) or more specifically the West Yorkshire canal / river navigation system then you may wish to have a look at this series of entries.
+If you love narrowboats and the British canal system as I do or more specifically the West Yorkshire canal / river navigation system then you may wish to have a look at this series of entries.

 As I mentioned above I started a blog on my trip to Malta in the blogspot site but I left there before it was finished so it has been move to this site and this is the place to begin.